How to Create Bootable Backup in Windows 10 (2 Ways)

 Verdict

-This tutorial contains two practical methods to create a bootable backup for Windows 10.
-I recommend you use AOMEI Backupper Standard to do bootable backups, as it is not only easy to use but also provides you with many advanced options, such as, schedule automatic backup Windows 10, backup Windows 10 on system shutdown, delete backup files to free up disk space, etc.
+This tutorial contains three practical methods to create a bootable backup for Windows 10.
+I recommend you use AOMEI Backupper Standard or AOMEI Cyber Backup to do bootable backups, as they are not only easy to use but also provide you with many advanced options, such as schedule automatic backup Windows 10, delete backup files to free up disk space, etc.

-By the way, this freeware serves you well when you need a bootable clone for Windows 10.
-In addition, it is able clone hard drive in Windows 10, replace laptop HDD with SSD, clone Samsung SSD to Samsung SSD, etc.
+By the way, AOMEI Backupper serves you well when you need a bootable clone for Windows 10.
+In addition, it is able to clone hard drive in Windows 10, replace laptop HDD with SSD, clone Samsung SSD to Samsung SSD, etc.

 Ivy